wp-plugins/amazon-auto-links/readme.txt

 = I selected the category but it still says "Please select a category from the list on the left." and no preview is shown.
 What should I do? =

-Please try setting the **Prefetch Link Categgories** option to **Off** and perform **Clear Unit Cache**.
-This also clears the cached category links so the empty caches associated with the categories will be removed and the plugin will refetch new data.
+Set the **Prefetch Link Categgories** option to **Off**.

+= I get a blank white page after adding a unit to the theme.
+What is it?
+What should I do? =

+It could be the allocated memory capacity for PHP reached the limit.
+One way to increase it is to embed the following code in your config.php
+`define('WP_MEMORY_LIMIT', '128M');`
+The part, 128M, should be changed accordingly.

 = I get the error message "Could not locate/load admin.php.
 Please consult the administrator."
 How do I fix this? =